ElianHugh/rsx/README.md

 ## Why rsx?

-When writing Shiny apps, I often found that I was getting confused when juggling modules.
-Specifically, I found having to remember the relationship between module server and module UI frustrating -- if the the UI for `module A` *always* links to the server for `module A`, why do I have to keep track of two objects?
-This package seeks to resolve this cognitive overhead by ensuring that module servers and UI are *always* coupled under one object.
+When writing Shiny apps, managing the relationship between module server and module UI can be challenging, leading to cognitive overhead and confusion.
+With rsx, module servers and UI are always coupled under one object, simplifying the process of creating and managing Shiny modules.

 ## Installation